iotexproject/ecosystem/README.md

 This repository is the data source for the IoTeX Ecosystem page, located at https://github.com/iotexproject/ecosystem.

 # Contributing Guidelines
-A project is composed of two files: a Markdown file with headers, and an image.
+A project is composed of two files: a Markdown file with headers, and an image (300x300).
 To add a new project to the ecosystem page, create both a new Markdown file in the projects directory and add a new image in the img directory.

 !Important!: Should your Project already exist within this repo, refrain from creating a new Markdown file in the projects directory!
 Rather adapt your old one in a new PR.
 Same goes for changed images or Logos for your Project.